zhan-shi/zhan-shi.github.io/_pages/about.md

 Hi and Welcome.

-I am a fully-funded PhD student in Economics at the University of Strathclyde starting from Oct.
-2021.
+I am a fully-funded PhD student in Economics at the University of Strathclyde starting from Oct, 2021.
 I am under the supervision of Dr Jonathan Norris and Dr Agnese Romiti.

 My research interests lie in applied microeconomics, labour economics, education, inequality.